 Current and former PhD advisees at other universities

-- Judith H. Van Alstyne (in progress, University of Rochester, USA).
-Judith is exploring the personal information management (PIM) of youth, in the digital context.
+- Judith H. Van Alstyne (2023, University of Rochester, USA).
+Judith explored the personal information management (PIM) of youth, in the digital context.
+(External committee member).

 - Tim Gorichanaz (2018, Drexel University, USA).
 Tim has qualitative research interests in human experiences of information – in linguistic expression, religious practice and craft – approached phenomenologically through document work and document experience.
-He is the author of Information on the run: experiencing information during an ultramarathon.
+Tim's superb (and award-winning) dissertation is, Understanding Self-Documentation.
+He is the also the author of Information on the Run: Experiencing Information During an Ultramarathon.
 (External committee member).

 - Peta Ifould (2019, Curtin University, Australia).
 Peta is pursuing a Doctor of Philosophy in Media, Culture and Creative Arts at Curtin University.
 Her thesis explores the role of the record-keeper in law enforcement environments of Western Australia; she is using visual methods and the draw-and-write technique.
 (Project advisor to the supervisor, Dr. Pauline Joseph, Curtin University).

 - Angela Pollak (2015, University of Western Ontario).
-Angela's thesis is a ground-breaking study of information experience in the village of Whitby, Ontario; it looks simultaneously across everyday life, work, and leisure contexts.
+Angela's thesis, Words to Live By: How Experience Shapes our Information World at Work, Play and in Everyday Life, is a ground-breaking study of information experience in the village of Whitby, Ontario; it looks simultaneously across everyday life, work, and leisure contexts.
 The study was supervised by Dr. Lynne McKechnie.
 (External reviewer).

 Current and former Master's Thesis advisees at Toronto

 - Hugh Samson (2021).
-Hugh has conducted an ethnography of the iRelax space within the Inforum at the Faculty of Information.
+Hugh conducted an ethnography of the iRelax space within the Inforum at the Faculty of Information, Contemplating Infrastructure: An Ethnographic Study of the University of Toronto Faculty of Information Inforum’s iRelax Mindfulness Resource Area.
 (Master's thesis supervisor).
+He has moved on to doctoral studies at the University of Western Ontario.

 - Sam Rowlandson-O'Hara (2020).
-Sam's research explores the "creative insight" that plays a role in musical composition among amateur composers.
-(Master's thesis supervisor).
+Sam's amazing study explored the "creative insight" that plays a role in musical composition among amateur composers.
+See: From Forests to Formulas: Contextual Examination of Composers’ Sources, Materials, and Practices Involving

 - Ben (Robert) Walsh (2014).
 In September 2014, Ben completed our MI program and the superb thesis, Information Out in the Cold: Exploring the Information Practices of Homeless, Queer, Trans, and Two-spirit Youth in Toronto.
-He is continuing this line of research at the doctoral level.
-(Master's thesis supervisor).
+He is continuing this line of research as a librarian at the University of Toronto.

 - Hailey Siracky (2013).
 Hailey conducted an ethnographic study of journals (the hand-written kind) and their role in the spiritual lives of Catholic young adults.
+See: Spiritual Journal Keeping: An Ethnographic Study of Content, Materials, Practice, and Structure.
 (Master's thesis supervisor and advisor).

 - Danielle Cooper (2011).
 Danielle wrote "Big Gay Library:" An Ethnographic Study of the Pride Library and the University of Western Ontario, master’s thesis.
-(Master's thesis supervisor and advisor); she is now a doctoral student at York University.
+(Master's thesis supervisor and advisor); Danielle has since completed a PhD at York University and is now a reseacher at Ithaka S+R.

 - Leslie Thomson (2010).
 Leslie conducted an exploratory ethnography entitled Information in the Home Office: An Ethnographic Study of Space, Content, Management and Use, while an MI student.
 She will soon apply to doctoral programs in information studies.
 (Master's thesis supervisor and advisor).
 In March of 2013, Leslie was accepted for doctoral studies in information at the University of North Carolina (UNC), Chapel Hill and was granted a prestigious Royster Fellowship (congratulations, Leslie!); as of 2020 she is now Dr. Thomson and has a postdoc at UNC.